-Contractor requirement ation ome Local government response
+Contractor requirement ation come Local gov vernment onse

 Yes No Accepted Rejected

 1. Do you have a Safety Policy that demonstrates a commitment to safety?

 It is subject to regular reviews?

 Encourage corporation at all levels

 Contractor response:

 2. Do you have a Safety Plan?

 Are roles and responsibilities outlined?

-• Does it demonstrate how you manage OSH and ensure compliance with the legislation?
+Does it demonstrate how you manage OSH and ensure compliance with the legislation?

 Contractor response:

 3. Do you have Public Liability Insurance?

 Is it current and relevant to the scope of work?

-Contractor response: • •
+Contractor response:

 4. Do you have workers' compensation insurance?

 (Note: Sole traders require Personal Accident Illness Insurance or Income Protection

 Insurance)

 Is it current and relevant to the scope of work?

-Contractor response:
+Contractor response: •

 5. Have all training qualifications been submitted?

 Are all qualifications current and relevant to the scope of work?

-• Is there a formal Induction training program in place that outlines OSH responsibilities?
+Is there a formal Induction training program in place that outlines OSH responsibilities?

-Contractor response: • • •
+Contractor response:

-Contractor requirement ation Local government response
+Contractor requirement uation come Local gov vernment onse

 Yes No Accepted Rejected

 6. Do you have relevant experience to undertake the scope of works?

 How long have you worked in the industry

 Co ntractor response:

-1 1 1

 7. What is your previous 12-month work history?

 Were there any workplace injuries/workers' compensation claims?

 How many workplace incidents occurred?

-- Were any incidents required to be reported to WorkSafe?
+Were any incidents required to be reported to WorkSafe?

-Co ntractor response:
+Со ntractor response:

 8. Do you have systems in place to identify and manage workplace hazards?

 A workplace inspection program?

-• A safety management system that tracks hazard management?
+A safety management system that tracks hazard management?

 Co ntractor response:

-• De ver here este werk messedures / IOA is /OW/MO to mensue restartist werkeless herende 1 [

 9. Do you have safe work procedures /JSA's/SWMS to manage potential workplace hazards and risks?

 Manual tasks, fatigue, work at height, plant movement etc.?

 Co ntractor response:

 10. Is there a formalised process in reference to the reporting of incidents and injuries?

 An incident and injury management form?

 An incident and injury management procedure?

-Со ntractor response:
+Co ntractor response:

-Contractor requirement Evalu Outo Local government response No Accepted Rejected 11.
-Do you have trained first aiders and adequate first aid kits?
-All first aid kit products present and in date?
-Current first aid competency?
-Contractor response: 12.
-Do you have an Emergency Response Plan and Procedure?
-Are procedures specific to the scope of works?
-Is the emergency response plan current, inclusive of contact d etails and identified wardens?
-Contractor response: 13.
-Do you have a Traffic Management Plan? • Does it outline required speed limits?
-Is there adequate signage to manage traffic flow?
-(Stop and g ve way signs etc.) Is there mandatory signage clearly visible?
-(PPE requirements) etc.) Is there dedicated pedestrian zones to segregate traffic, plant and people etc?
-Contractor response: I certify that the information provided in this questionnaire is true and correct and agree to comply with the Shire of Gnowangerup's Safety, Quality and Environmental requirements.
-Signed: Date: Contractor Company Representative Shire of Gnowangerup use only Signed: Da te Is approval recommended?
-Name: Ро sition:
+Contractor requirement ation ome Local government response • Yes No Accepted 11.
+Do yo u have trained first aiders and adequate first aid kits? • All first aid kit products present and in date? • Current first aid competency?
+Contracto r response: 12.
+Do yo u have an Emergency Response Plan and Procedure? • Are procedures specific to the scope of works? • Is the emergency response plan current, inclusive of contact det ails and identified wardens?
+13. Do you have a Traffic Management Plan? • Does it outline required speed limits? • Is there adequate signage to manage traffic flow?
+(Stop and give way signs etc.) Compare the compare traffic flow?
+(Stop and give way signs etc.) • Is there mandatory signage clearly visible?
+(PPE requirements etc.) Is there dedicated redestrian zeroes to accreate traffic plant and people etc?
+Is there dedicated pedestrian zones to segregate traffic, plant and people etc?
+Contractor response: Contractor response: Contractor response: I certify that the information provided in this questionnaire is true and correct and agree to comply with the Shire of Gnowangerup's Safety, Quality and Environmental requirements.
+Signed: Date: Contractor Company Representative Shire of G nowangerup use only Signed: Date Is approval recommended?
+Name: Po sition: